clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

    .. note::

-      Below is an explaination of switches used in the command above.
+      Below is an explanation of switches used in the command above.
 For detailed :command:`docker run` switches and syntax, refer to the `Docker Documentation`_ .